eGenix/egenix-micro-benchmark/README.md

     # Verify
     assert type == 'int'

-# CLI interface for benchmark functions in this module
+### CLI interface for benchmark functions in this module

 if __name__ == '__main__':
     micro_benchmark.run(namespace=globals())
 ```

 ## Concept

+The micro benchmark package uses code rewriting to create benchmarking code from simple functions to remove all the overhead you typically need for benchmarking and focus entirely on the benchmark in question.

 ### Benchmark functions